activecm/rita-legacy/Readme.md

 1. Help add features:
-  	* If you would like to become involved in the development effort, please hop on our OFTC channel at #ocmdev and chat about what's currently being worked on.
+  	* If you would like to become involved in the development effort, please hop on our [OFTC channel at #ocmdev](https://webchat.oftc.net/?channels=ocmdev) and chat about what's currently being worked on.

-#####Submitting work:
+##### Submitting work:
-Please send pull requests and such as small as possible.
+Please make your pull requests, patches, etc. as small as possible.
 As this is a product that we use internally, as well as a backend for a piece of commercially supported software.
 Every line of code that goes in must be inspected and approved.
-So if it is taking a while to get back to you on your work, or we reject code, don't be offended, we're just paranoid and desire to get this project to a very stable and useable place.
+So if it is taking a while to get back to you on your work, or we reject code, don't be offended, we're just paranoid and desire to get this project to a very stable and usable place.